 Previously, he drummed for metal outfit Embracing Goodbye, signing to Korn’s Brian ‘Head’ Welch’s label (Driven Records) in 2010.
 He was also 1/2 of Season & Snare, a folk-pop duo that went on to receive a Shorty Award from Al Roker at the Times Square Center in 2016 – garnering the attention and support of Breaking Bad’s Aaron Paul to aid along the way.
 Season & Snare was the first project that allowed Allen to step out from behind the drums and share frontman duties.
 Showing that he’s just as comfortable in front of the stage with a microphone as he is in the back behind the drums, it makes sense that solely fronting HeartMouth is the next step for Allen’s career.

-HeartMouth plans to release a series of singles throughout the first half of 2022, with a debut EP set to release by the end of the year.
-As the pandemic continues to ease, expect to see him performing in both solo and full band formats.
+HeartMouth plans to release a series of singles throughout the first half of 2023, with a debut EP set to release by the end of the year.
+You can expect to see him performing live in both solo and full band formats.